rust-lang/blog.rust-lang.org/posts/2024-09-05-impl-trait-capture-rules.md

 Although callers don't know the exact type, they do need to know that it will continue to borrow the `data` argument so that they can ensure that the `data` reference remains valid while iteration occurs.
 Further, callers must be able to figure this out based solely on the type signature, without looking at the function body.

 Rust's current rules are that a return-position `impl Trait` value can only use a reference if the lifetime of that reference appears in the `impl Trait` itself.
-In this example, `impl Iterator<Item = ProcessedDatum>` does not reference any lifetimes, and therefore capturing `datums` is illegal.
+In this example, `impl Iterator<Item = ProcessedDatum>` does not reference any lifetimes, and therefore capturing `data` is illegal.
 You can see this for yourself [on the playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=2448fc4ec9e763c538aaba897433f9b5).

 The error message ("hidden type captures lifetime") you get in this scenario is not the most intuitive, but it does come with a useful suggestion for how to fix it: